Weixin-Ma/TripletLoc/README.md

 # TripletLoc
-The official implementation of TripletLoc.
+TripletLoc: One-Shot Global Localization using Semantic Triplet in Large-scale Urban Environment

 The code and dataset will be open-sourced upon acceptance of the paper.